Uploading to iBooks

 Once your application is complete and your account is verified, you will be able to log into iTunes Connect, Apple’s sales portal.

-Submitting your book to iTunes requires an OS X app called iTunes Producer, available for free at iTunes Connect.
-Log in and select Resources.
-Then, in the Book Delivery section, download iTunes Producer 3.1.
+Submitting your book to iTunes requires a Mac app called iTunes Producer, available for free at iTunes Connect.
+You’ll find a link to download iTunes Producer in the Resources and Help section.

 Enter Title Information